MatrixMike/ical-rs/README.md

 Parse the result of LineReader into three parts:

-- The name of the line attribute formated in uppercase.
+- The name of the line attribute formatted in uppercase.
 - A vector of `(key/value)` tuple for the parameters.
 The key is formatted in uppercase and the value is untouched.
-- The value stay untouched.
+- The value stays untouched.

-It work for both the Vcard and Ical format.
+It works for both the Vcard and Ical format.

 #### Example: